 “It is a great honor to receive this award,” Waters said.
 “I would like to thank the South Carolina State Board for the nomination and everyone who has supported me.
 Three years ago, I watched my dad, Dennis Waters, receive this award, and to follow in his footsteps is an honor and a privilege.
 The NWTF is a huge part of my life.
 The work they do has a lasting impact on wildlife conservation, and I am proud to be part of such a great organization.”

-Waters, of Greenwood, South Carolina, received one of five Roger M. Latham Sportsman Wild Turkey Service awards at the 42nd annual NWTF Convention and Sport Show.
+Waters received one of five Roger M. Latham Sportsman Wild Turkey Service awards at the 45th annual NWTF Convention and Sport Show, held virtually in 2021.